 We also got very good results (among private universities) for our research: 2nd position in the field of Law and 2nd also for Industrial Engineering and Information.

 In the latest ranking published by the Italian economic-financial newspaper Il Sole 24 ORE, we ranked 4th among the 15 Italian private universities.
-We got the 1st place for student employment rates, 2nd place for student scholarships and 3rd for work placements and research (data compiled by ANVUR, the Italian institution that assesses universities).
+We got the 1st place for student employment rates and student scholarships, the 4th for work placements and the 3rd for research (data compiled by ANVUR, the Italian institution that assesses universities).

 unibz adheres to European quality standards in all its activities: teaching, research and administration.
 These are supported and enforced by ANVUR, the national agency that assesses how the Italian university system works and the quality of its research.